About

 Bio

-When he is not pursuing scientific goals, Elgin enjoys riding his TT (triathlon) bike, running long distances, a good CrossFit workout, competing in triathlons, partaking in astrophotography, playing his guitar and cooking.
-Elgin brings a wealth of knowledge into the physics and astronomy classroom to help connect every lesson to the real world in some way for each individual student — as he is passionate about education that extends beyond the walls of any school to help students find a drive to become lifelong learners and community members.
+Elgin brings a wealth of knowledge into the physics and astronomy classroom to help connect every lesson to the real world in some way for each individual student—as he is passionate about education that extends beyond the walls of any school to help students find a drive to become lifelong learners and engaged community stakeholders.

 • Photo of Maya Leete